astoilkov/eslint-config-strictest/readme.md

 ## Why?

 - No exception.
 I have been using this library in a production app and we have close to zero exceptions.
 - Less bugs.
 Catching a bug with ESLint rule is extremely rare.
 Howerver, there are a few rules that do this very successfully.
+- Documented.
+Every decision for each rule is documented.
+For now the documentation is scattered through comments and documents.
+- Modular.
+There are multiple rule categories — you turn on the relevant ones for you.

+## Configurations

+- `typescript-eslint`
+- `unicorn`
+- `react`
+- `react-hooks`
+- `promise`
+- `eslint`